Personalized Federated Learning with First Order Model Optimization: Experiments

 \paragraph{Latent Distribution Non-IID} We next report how each FL method performs in the latent distribution setting in Table~\ref{tab:cifar_10_latent}, with additional results in Fig.~\ref{fig:latent_dist}.
-Here we study the relative performance of \texttt{FedFomo} across various levels of statistical heterogeneity, and again show that our method is able to strongly outperform others in highly non-IID settings.
-We observe this performance gap widen as local datasets become more non-IID, where global FL methods may suffer more from combining increasingly divergent weights while also experiencing high target data distribution shift (quantified with higher EMD) due to local data heterogeneity.
+Here we study the relative performance of \texttt{FedFomo} across various levels of statistical heterogeneity, and again show that our method strongly outperforms others in highly non-IID settings.
+The performance gap widens as local datasets become more non-IID, where global FL methods may suffer more from combining increasingly divergent weights while also experiencing high target data distribution shift (quantified with higher EMD) due to local data heterogeneity.
 Sharing a small amount of data among clients uniformly helps, as does actively trying to reduce this divergence through \texttt{FedProx}, but higher performance most convincingly come from methods that do not rely on a single model.
 The opposite trend occurs with local training, as more distributions using the same $10$ or $100$ classes leads to smaller within-distribution variance.
 Critically, \texttt{FedFomo} is competitive with local training in the most extreme non-IID case while strongly outperforming \texttt{FedAvg}, and outperforms both in moderately non-IID settings ($\text{EMD} \in [1, 2]$), suggesting that we can selectively leverage model updates that best fit client objectives to justify federating.
-When data is more IID, it is more likely that any individual client models can benefit each other, and it becomes harder for a selective update to beat a general model average. \texttt{FedFomo} also outperforms personalizing-component and multi-model approaches (\texttt{MOCHA} and \texttt{LG-FedAvg}), where with respect to data heterogeneity we see similar albeit weaker and more stochastic trends in performance.
+When data is more IID, any individual client model may benefit another, and it becomes harder for a selective update to beat a general model average. \texttt{FedFomo} also outperforms personalizing-component and multi-model approaches (\texttt{MOCHA} and \texttt{LG-FedAvg}), where regarding data heterogeneity we see similar but weaker and more stochastic trends in performance.

 \paragraph{Personalized model weighting} We next investigate \texttt{FedFomo}'s personalization by learning optimal client to client weights overtime, visualizing $\mP$ during training in Fig.~\ref{fig:weights_over_time}.
 We depict clients with the same local data distributions next to each other (e.g. clients $0, 1, 2$ belong to distribution $0$).
 Given the initial diagonal $\mP$ depicting equal weighting for all other clients, we hope \texttt{FedFomo} increases the weights of clients that belong to the same distribution, discovering the underlying partitions without knowledge of client datasets.
 In Fig~\ref{fig:weights_over_time}a we show this for the $15$ client $5$ non-IID latent distribution setting on CIFAR-10 with $5$ clients downloaded and $\varepsilon = 0.3$ (lighter = higher weight).
 These default parameters adjust well to settings with more total clients (Fig~\ref{fig:weights_over_time}b), and when we change the number of latent distributions (and IID-ness) in the federation (Fig~\ref{fig:weights_over_time}c).